Battle of Southern Buh

 The Battle of Southern Buh occurred near the banks of the eponymous river (today in Ukraine).
-The result was a great Bulgarian victory which forced the Magyars of the Etelköz realm to abandon the steppes of southern Ukraine, as well as their aspirations of subduing Danube Bulgaria, retreating to the newly occupied lands beyond the Carpathian Mountains, centering on Pannonia, from where they will stage their next war, against Moravians this time, defeating them and establishing a new Hungary, after the Etelköz state in modern Ukraine, which succeeded an earlier stage of statehood for the Magyars, the legendary although short-lived Levedia, and even one before that, in the actual country of origin for the Magyars, Yugra, beyond river Ob.
+The result was a great Bulgarian victory which forced the Magyars of the Etelköz realm to abandon the steppes of southern Ukraine, as well as their aspirations of subduing Danube Bulgaria, retreating to the newly occupied lands beyond the Carpathian Mountains, centering on Pannonia, from where they would stage their next war, against Moravians this time, defeating them and establishing a new Hungary, after the Etelköz state in modern Ukraine, which succeeded an earlier stage of statehood for the Magyars, the legendary although short-lived Levedia, and even one before that, in the actual country of origin for the Magyars, Yugra, beyond river Ob.

 The Byzantine Empire and Bulgaria following the death of Basil I the Macedonian, circa AD 890.

 Origins of the conflict

 In 894 a war broke out between Bulgaria and Byzantium after the decision of Emperor Leo VI the Wise, to implement a request of his father-in-law, basileopater Stylianos Zaoutzes, to move the center of the Balkan trade activities from Constantinople to Thessaloniki, turned out inducing higher tariffs on Bulgarian trade.
 In response, Bulgaria's Tsar Simeon I attacked the Byzantines near Adrianople, and defeated them before the end of the year.
 But then the Byzantines turned to their standard method for handling such situations: they bribed a third party to assist, in this instance, they hired the Magyars of the Etelköz State to attack the Danube Bulgaria from the northeast.
 The Magyars crossed the Danube in 895, and were victorious over the Bulgarians twice.
 So Simeon withdrew to Durostorum, which he successfully defended.
 During 896, he received assistance, persuading the usually Byzantine-friendly Pechenegs to help him.
 Subsequently, while the Pechenegs began to combat the Magyars on their eastern frontier, Simeon and his father Boris I, (the former tsar who left his monastery retreat to assist his heir in the occasion) gathered an enormous army and marched to the north to defend their empire.